Bhupesh-V/dvs/README.md

 ## Why do I need this?

 - Exchange persistent data across team members to reduce project onboarding time.
-- Back up data when switching workstations.
+- Back up volumes when switching workstations.
 - If you manage storage solutions (e.g., MongoDB, OpenSearch, Postgres) using Docker volumes, backing up and restoring data is easy.

 ## Quick Download